Australian Wine.

 Cabernet Sauvignon

-You may think Napa Cabernet Sauvignon is king, but did you know Australian Cabernet is beloved for its rich flavors and incredible ability to get better with age?
-The Margaret River and Coonawarra wine regions are some of the leading Cabernet growing regions in Australia, with passionate producers crafting wines that are truly world-class.
+Australian Cabernet is beloved for its rich flavors and incredible ability to get better with age.
+It is produced as a single variety wine is a winemaker favorite for blending with other varieties, including Shiraz and Merlot.
+The Coonawarra and Margaret River wine regions are some of the leading Cabernet growing regions in Australia, with passionate producers crafting wines that are truly world-class.

 Chardonnay

-Whether you gravitate toward crisp Chablis or full-bodied Chardonnays from the Russian River Valley, there is certain to be an Australian Chardonnay to excite your palate.
-Chardonnay is Australia’s most planted white variety and comes in a range of styles.
-You’ll typically find lighter, brighter styles from cooler-climate regions like Adelaide Hills and Yarra Valley, and richer, more full-flavoured styles from warmer regions like Margaret River and Hunter Valley.
+There’s no such thing as a typical Aussie Chardonnay.
+Australia’s most planted white variety is used to make a huge range of wine styles.
+Look for lighter, brighter styles from cooler-climate regions like the Adelaide Hills, Tasmania and Yarra Valley, and richer, more full-flavored styles from warmer regions such as Margaret River and the Hunter Valley.

 Instagram: @wineaustralia